PdxCodeGuild/advjs-curriculum/week-3/week-3-overview.md

 ### Day 2

-* Lecture: Intro to Testing
+* Activity: finish up the Todo List
-* Activity: Add tests to Todo List app
+* Extra: try to write tests for your Todo List app
-* Extra credit: add tests to course project from last week (backend API tests)

 ### Day 3